ska-sa/tango-simlib/README.rst

     $ tango-simlib-tango-simulator-generator --sim-data-file Weather.xmi\
                                  --dserver-name weather

-This will generate a python module file in your current working directory with a module name 'weather.py'.
+This will generate a python script file in your current working directory named `weather.py`.

 And in order to run this generated device simulator code, you can execute the tango-launcher script, a helper script which will register the *TANGO* device server, setup any required device properties and in turn start up the device server server process, all in one go.